-If you have never seen one of these pancake lens designs before, you’d be forgiven for thinking it is an adapter rather than a Prime lens.
-At only 22mm thick, the lens features the first ‘STM’ type motor from Canon, which has the advantage of being both smooth and quiet, which is ideal for video and even mirrorless designs.
+If you have never seen one of these pancake lens designs before, you’d be forgiven for thinking it is an adapter rather than a prime lens.
+At only 22mm thick, the Canon EF 40mm f/2.8 STM features the first ‘STM’ type motor from Canon, which has the advantage of being both smooth and quiet, which is ideal for video and even mirrorless designs.

-The lens also works perfectly well on a APS-C sensor body, having an equivalent focal length of 64mm and acting more like a short telephoto lens.
+The Canon EF 40mm f/2.8 STM also works perfectly well on a APS-C sensor body, having an equivalent focal length of 64mm and acting more like a short telephoto lens.
 The EF mount is also designed to fit on an EOS M with an adapter.
 The mount itself is made of metal and the barrel made of the same solid plastic as the EF 50mm f/1.8 II, but the 40mm definitely feels like a more quality product.

 Being so flat, you can’t exactly fit in many features, so you just get an auto and manual switch and a thin 4mm wide focus ring which works very smoothly.
 On a large DSLR body, you’ll hardly notice the weight of this lens and on smaller DSLRs, the combo couldn’t feel lighter.
 A definite back saver when you’re carrying around your camera all day.